Pengularity/ft_linear_regression/README.md

 This is an educational project for the 42 school curriculum.
 Author: William Nguyen
-No external ML frameworks were used — the model is built entirely with Python’s standard library, and matplotlib is used only for bonus visualizations.
+The model is built entirely with Python’s standard library.
+No external ML frameworks were used, and matplotlib is used only for bonus visualizations.